gaurang77545/NotesApp/README.md

-A Event app which uses SQLIte at its backend
+A Notes app which uses SQLIte at its backend